fiddien/clear-metric/README.md

 # Clear Sentences Metric

-Check whether a sentence adhere to five principles of clear writing (Williams and Bizup).
+Check whether a sentence adhere to five principles of clear writing (Williams and Bizup) by leveraging abstract meaning representation parse and dependency parse of the sentence.

 Principles:
 1. Make the character of the story the subject of the sentence.